-Software updates overview for SharePoint Server 2016 and 2019
+Software updates overview for SharePoint Server 2016, 2019, and Subscription Edition

 APPLIES TO: 2013 2016 2019 Subscription Edition SharePoint in Microsoft 365

-Administrators update SharePoint Server 2016 or SharePoint Server 2019 to deploy or update assemblies that provide functionality and to upgrade databases.
+Administrators update SharePoint Server 2016, 2019, or Subscription Edition to deploy or update assemblies that provide functionality and to upgrade databases.
 A successful update follows a methodical approach that minimizes interruptions in service.
 Review information in this article to learn about the process before you begin the update process.

-This article applies to both SharePoint Server 2016 and SharePoint Server 2019.
+This article applies to SharePoint Server 2016, 2019, and Subscription Edition.

 Before you begin software updates

 Before you begin the software update process, review the following information about permissions, hardware requirements, and software requirements.

 Information in this article is for all IT professionals who maintain SharePoint Server 2016, 2019, or Subscription Edition.
 However, specific instructions to install a software update are intended for IT professionals who have to deploy software updates on a farm of servers that host SharePoint Server 2016, 2019, or Subscription Edition.